Preventing crises – eliminate irritating stimuli

 Weight is the way to calm down

 A well-proven method for calming the child down includes stimulation with a weighted blanket, weighted vest or a weighted collar.
 Deep touch directed at neck muscles perfectly relaxes and accelerates achieving tranquility.
 The child will calm down much easier and focus on perceiving positive emotions.

 Flexing muscles, maintaining the tension and afterwards loosening them is one of the simplest ways to calm down.
 Parents can repeat this sequence with the child and, in case of need, muscle flexing can be replaced by entwining and relaxing of a mutual hug.

 Exercises done together have the advantage that they calm down both children and their parents.
 This way adults do not transfer negative emotions on to the child and it is much easier for the little one to recover from the crisis.

 Diverting attention from the stressful stimulus

-How to hush emotions of a child that currently undergoes a crisis?
+How to calm emotions of a child that currently undergoes a crisis?
 Most parents agree with diverting the child’s attention.
 Focusing the child’s thoughts on something pleasant requires parents’ knowledge on the little one’s preferences.
-A good idea is to play either the child’s favorite music or white noise, or read a book as well as engage the child in an activity i.e. playing with salt dough or painting.
+A good idea is to play either the child’s favorite music or white noise, or read a book as well as engage the child in an activity i.e. playing with play-dough or painting.

 Tasks on concentration